webgptorg/promptbook/packages/wizzard/README.md

 #### Minimal expectations

 -   `EXPECT MIN 0 ...` is not valid minimal expectation.
 It makes no sense.
--   `EXPECT JSON` is both minimal and maximal expectation
+-   `FORMAT JSON` is both minimal and maximal expectation
 -   When you are using `JOKER` in same prompt template, you need to have at least one minimal expectation

 #### Maximal expectations

 -   `EXPECT MAX 0 ...` is valid maximal expectation.
 For example, you can expect 0 pages and 2 sentences.
--   `EXPECT JSON` is both minimal and maximal expectation
+-   `FORMAT JSON` is both minimal and maximal expectation

 Look at [expectations.ptbk.md](samples/templates/45-expectations.ptbk.md) and [expect-json.ptbk.md](samples/templates/45-expect-json.ptbk.md) samples for more.